jwalkerlusd/snmp-scout/README.md

 When imported as a module, the rules are passed to the discoverHosts(rules) function.

+## Contributing

+Feel free to open issues or submit pull requests on the [GitHub repository](https://github.com/jwalkerlusd/snmp-scout).

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the [ISC License](https://opensource.org/licenses/ISC)